AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 +++

-+++Linux and Solaris(WebKit conversion)
++++Linux® and Solaris™(WebKit conversion)

-* Ensure that the directories /usr/lib/X11/fonts and /usr/share/fonts exists.
+* Ensure that the directories /usr/lib/X11/fonts and /usr/share/fonts exist.
 If the directories do not exist, create a symbolic link from /usr/share/X11/fonts to /usr/lib/X11/fonts and another symbolic link from /usr/share/fonts to /usr/share/X11/fonts.

    ```